 Paws’ Mom was looking for the Farmer’s Market which is usually in the Town Park.
 Instead she found lobster rolls, on sale.
 Having worked across the street some 5 years ago, we recalled how scrumptious these lobster rolls were, and just had to buy one.
 As I was looking for a table looked over to see a familiar face – Becky.
 She waved me over — ‘Have I got a cat story for you!’

 She had moved from her house where she’d been for over 40 years.
 At 75 years of age, the mowing, snow blowing, roof racking, and stacking wood for the wood stove, plus paying someone to shovel the roof and repair the old antiquated furnace, even if one considered to go to Nortech Services, was just too much.
 Well, after 40 years, it did have a right to break down.
 It had done it’s time.

-She had downsized and sod her home, moving into a much smaller apartment.
+She had downsized and sod her home, moving into a much smaller apartment she found at canary wharf flats to rent.
 Only as she packed one endless box after another her precious yellow kitty marmalade became increasingly nervous.
 He didn’t seem to understand why the knickknacks he liked marking with his chin were disappearing.
 There were all these boxes.
 They were being stacked and still more things, books, blankets, cat toys were being put in these boxes and disappearing.
 The day before the move, Marmalade was determined to go outside, as he always did.
 Only he always returned.
 This time he did not.